Samantha Fish: Early life and education

-Samantha Fish grew up in Kansas City, Missouri and started out playing the drums, but when she was 15, she switched to guitar.

-Fish's mother was the instructor in a local church choir and her father played guitar with friends.
-Initially hearing recordings of Bonnie Raitt and Stevie Ray Vaughan, she later heard music from Tom Petty and The Rolling Stones and cites the Stones' album Sticky Fingers as an influential moment.
-Samantha and her sister were both drawn towards blues music in their teenage years.
+Fish grew up in the Kansas City area.
+She started out playing the drums, but switched to guitar when she was 15.
+Fish's mother was the instructor in a local church choir, and her father played guitar with friends.
+Initially hearing recordings of Bonnie Raitt and Stevie Ray Vaughan, she later heard music from Tom Petty and the Rolling Stones and cites the Stones' album Sticky Fingers as an early influence.
+She and her sister were both drawn towards blues music in their teenage years.

 Fish regularly went to the Knuckleheads Saloon to hear touring blues artists.
 After turning 18, she often joined in with the singers and bands who were performing there.

 Career

 In 2009, Fish recorded and produced Live Bait.
 The live album attracted the attention of a talent company, who recommended her to Ruf Records.
 Ruf Records put together a record with Fish and two other female blues artists, Cassie Taylor and Dani Wilde, titled Girls with Guitars.
 The three guitarists then toured on the Ruf Records 2011 Blues Caravan in the U.S. and Europe.

 Fish continued touring with the Samantha Fish Band, featuring "Go-Go Ray" Pollard on drums and Chris Alexander on bass, playing in Europe and the United States.
 In 2011, Fish recorded Runaway with the help of her mentor Mike Zito.
 The album won the 2012 Blues Music Award for Best New Artist.